ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-linking.md

 	<figcaption>Image caption</figcaption>
 </figure>
 ```
-Use the link icon in the image toolbar to access the edit options for links on image.
-Notice the top-right icon indicating a linked image.
+Click on the image to invoke contextual toolbar.
+Use the link icon in the image toolbar to access the editing options for links on image.
+Also notice the icon in the top-right corner, indicating there is a link attached to the image.

 {@snippet features/image-link}